fivethirtyeight/data/nfl-favorite-team/README.md

+# NFL Favorite Team

-The data behind the story [The Rams Are Dead To Me, So I Answered 3,352 Questions To Find A New NFL Team](http://fivethirtyeight.com/features/the-rams-are-dead-to-me-so-i-answered-3352-questions-to-find-a-new-team/).
+This folder contains data behind the story [The Rams Are Dead To Me, So I Answered 3,352 Questions To Find A New NFL Team](http://fivethirtyeight.com/features/the-rams-are-dead-to-me-so-i-answered-3352-questions-to-find-a-new-team/).

-Contains grades for each NFL franchise in 16 categories, to be used to pick a new favorite team.
+`team-picking-categories.csv` contains grades for each NFL franchise in 16 categories, to be used to pick a new favorite team.

 Key for categories: